jasonbasinmason/jasonbasinmason.github.io/_posts/2015-01-29-open-mic-fright.md

 first, and that's what I play best, no point comparing my singing.
 I can play several instruments.
 I've written some songs.
 I've played loads of gigs.
 I'm funny.
 I write well.
 I'm improving every year.
 I can do this.

 I recently saw Idlewild play an acoustic gig in Hove.
-One of my favourite bands, that I keep coming back to, years on.
+They are one of my favourite bands, that I keep coming back to, years on.
 Towards the end of the gig (in which the band swapped instruments a few times), Andrew the bassist took to the piano and sang a song.
-He had an incredible voice, which in an X-Factor setting, would have trumped Roddy Woomble's (Idlewild's lead singer, and yes, it is a real name) for quality.
+He had an incredible voice, which in an X-Factor setting, would have easily trumped Roddy Woomble's (Idlewild's lead singer, and yes, it is a real name) for quality.
 After the applause, a well-meaning heckler shouted something like "Watch out Roddy!".
 Roddy smiled, shrugged, and said "It's not a competition, we're a band".
 One of those moments that stays with me.
 A wise retort; he's secure knowing his place in the band, and comparing individual talent isn't necessary or worth considering.
 Roddy's voice suits the band, and defines it.
 If Andrew sang their songs, they would have a completely different character.

 And so that is with me.
-I'm not competing with strangers at a rural open mic night.
+I'm not competing with strangers at a rural open mic night, I'll be joining them.
 I'm writing my songs, in my style, and I will play them and record them how I want to, to the best of my capabilities, and not with the goal of imitating someone, or outdoing anyone else.
 Just myself.